 Sometimes, fever may accompany pain and skin symptoms.
 If you have a high body temperature and your symptoms keep worsening, you should seek immediate medical care, as it may indicate an infection in the joint.

-Doctors typically describe gout or gout flare-up as a period during which symptoms occur.
-Gout flare starts suddenly and usually lasts several hoursTrusted Source.
+Doctors typically describe gout or gout flare-ups as when symptoms occur.
+Gout flare starts suddenly and usually lasts several hours.
 Gout symptoms may sometimes persist for a few days or longer.
 Many people experience gout flare for the first time at night.

 Gout flares are characterized by their frequency.
 Some people experience them more often than others.
 Specific triggers or risk factors may increase the times they occur.
 There are usually no symptoms between gout flares.